Using the Alexander Technique to Improve Your Posture

 Some famous students of the Alexander Technique include Hugh Jackman, Paul McCartney, Paul Newman, Sting, Yehudi Menuhin, Roald Dahl, Aldous Huxley, and John Dewey.

-Origin of this Technique
+Origin of the Alexander Technique

 The Alexander Technique was developed over 120 years ago by Frederick Matthias Alexander, an Australian actor who began to experience chronic hoarseness, sometimes even the loss of his voice, when he performed.
 Doctors and voice professionals at the time could not find anything wrong, he developed a solution known as The Alexander Technique, through the process of observing himself as he spoke.
 Alexander discovered that strong patterns of excess tension in his neck and body were causing his problem.
 Over time he developed a strategy to let go of these habits, enabling him to speak and move with greater freedom and ease.
 People were so impressed by the improvements in his health, that he was persuaded to teach others what he learned.
 He continually refined his teaching methods and developed a way of using his hands to help his students have the experience of a new way of using themselves.
 He also trained others to teach his method, and now there are thousands of Alexander Technique practitioners and teachers around the world.

-posture-perfect-2Constructive rest
+posture-perfect-2Constructive Rest

 Find a quiet place where you will be undisturbed.
 Spread a rug on the floor and lie down on your back.
 Don’t use a pillow; instead, place your head on a small stack of paperback books.
-There should be just enough to allow your head to be level with your shoulders as you lie on
+There should be just enough to allow your head to be level with your shoulders as you lie on the floor.
+Bend your knees so that your feet are flat on the floor and your knees are pointing to the ceiling.
+Your feet should be about hip width apart and resting completely on the floor.
+Place your hands on your abdomen but don’t interlink your fingers.
+Let there be a gap between your hands.

 Start by taking time to become aware of the way you are lying on the floor.
 Remind yourself that you don’t have to support yourself against gravity in this position, so this is a good chance to allow your muscles to release.
 Allow your eyes to soften; think of them becoming receptive rather than active.
 At the same time, don’t let them go blank.
 You must actually see what you’re looking at.
 We don’t want to strain your eye muscles.